shikhach/RepData_PeerAssessment1/PA1_template.md

 ### Conclusion:

--   We can see from both the graphs above that activity levels on weekends are much higher and frequent as compared to weekdays hence the number of steps is higher on weekends.
+-   We can see from both the graphs above that activity levels on weekdays are much higher and frequent as compared to weekends hence the number of steps is lesser on weekends.